Electoral district of Rockhampton South

 The electoral district of Rockhampton South was a Legislative Assembly electorate in the state of Queensland, Australia.

 History

-Rockhampton South was created in the 1959 redistribution, taking effect at the 1960 state election, and existed until the 1972 state election.
+Rockhampton South was established during the 1959 redistribution and became effective for the 1960 state election.
+It remained in existence until the 1972 state election.

-When Rockhampton South was abolished in 1972, its area was incorporated into the district of Rockhampton.
+Following its abolition in 1972, the area previously covered by Rockhampton South was incorporated into the district of Rockhampton.

 Members

 The following people were elected in the seat of Rockhampton South: